Ardha Chandrasana: Half Moon Pose

 - Keep your weight primarily in your right leg, using your bottom hand as little as possible, primarily as a guide for balance.

-- Adjust your gaze slowly, either keeping it down, straight ahead or up at the left hand.
-Beginners will find that balancing gets progressively more difficult with each step.
-Work to stay in the pose for up to 60 seconds before lowering the left leg back to the floor and returning to Extended Triangle.
-Switch sides and begin again.
+- Adjust your gaze slowly, either looking down, straight ahead, or up at the left hand.
+Work to stay in the pose for up to 60 seconds before lowering the left leg back to the floor and returning to extended triangle.
+Repeat on the other side.